eberjoe/eberjoe/README.md

 I'm very much into front-end development as well, especially with React.JS ⚛️

-⚡ Fun fact, or age giveaway:

-When I started out I used to save data on cassette tapes 📼 🙈

 <!--
 **eberjoe/eberjoe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.